 - Quick Swap offers users a wide range of trading pair of more than 46,000.

 - Transactions on Quick Swap are very meager.

 - The platform’s security is questioned since it relies on Polygon, which isn’t typical among DEXes.

-Decentralized exchanges came as an alternative to centralized exchanges; while the race to achieve that is still a mile away, knowing the top DEXes to trade with can save you a lot of trouble.
+The above mentioned Top 10 Decentralized Exchanges came as an alternative to centralized exchanges; while the race to achieve that is still a mile away, knowing the top DEXes to trade with can save you a lot of trouble.
 These are the top DEXes in the crypto world; however, consider doing your research before deciding to use any of them.